HDAimperial/HDAimperial.github.io/index.md

 ## Advice from previous HDA students <a name="student_advice"></a>

-We asked students on the 2019–2020 HDA course what advice they would give their past selves before starting the course.
+We asked former students of the HDA course what advice they would give their past selves before starting the course.
 Their responses are below.

 ### Before starting the course